FlexBE/flexbe_webui/README.md

-  The port number `8000` can be changed and specified in the node invocation; see `webui_node.py` If running one separate machines, then the IP address must be changed accordingly.
+  The port number `8000` can be changed and specified in the node invocation; see `webui_node.py` along with the `host` information.
+By default we use `127.0.0.1` for localhost.
+Change host to `0.0.0.0` to listen on all network interfaces, or adjust for specific interfaces.

+  If running one separate machines, then the IP address must be changed accordingly.
-  Use the `--help` to see command line options for changing the IP and port.
+  Use the `--help` to see command line options for changing the IP, host, and port.

   > Note: This version of the `flexbe_webui` is inherently *insecure*!
     * Secure your robot control network from outside influence as the ports are known by default and no special security is in place.